gilzoide/ecsql/docs/01-ecs-databases-en.md

   For example, we can query for specific enumeration values inside components to implement state machines.
 - We can use an in-memory database or operate directly to files in the filesystem.
   Using files will likely be slower, since they require I/O with the filesystem, but this feature might be useful in some cases.
+  For example, saving world data in disk permits inspecting the final state of the application after a crash.
-- We can load and save all data to files using [SQLite's Backup API](https://www.sqlite.org/backup.html), easily implementing quick save/quick load features.
+- We can load and save all data to files using [SQLite's Backup API](https://www.sqlite.org/backup.html), easily implementing quick save and quick load features.
-- Since world data is queried using SQL, we can implement systems in different progamming languages and all of them can operate on the same data, all it takes is an open connection to the database.
+- Since world data is operated using SQL, we can implement systems in different progamming languages and all of them can operate on the same data, all it takes is an open connection to the shared database.
+  This is specially useful to develop platform-specific funcionatility and scripting systems.

 The cons:
 - Even if we avoid disk I/O using an in-memory database, querying with SQLite will be slower than the specialized data structures used by other ECS frameworks, possibly orders of magnitude slower.